sagemath/trac_to_gh/Issue 1474.md

 # Issue 1474: gap -- port to Itanium Linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1474

 Original creator: was